robert-chiniquy/kami.github.com/_source/_posts/2013-06-09-time-for-new-challenges.md

 When I get back to Slovenia I will first focus on building an MVP and getting it out to users as soon as possible.
-There will obviously also be a lot of out to the users as soon as possible.
 There will obviously also be a lot of other non-product development effort related to starting and growing a startup (legal, incorporating, marketing, ...) but in the end it will all boil down to to be continuous iteration of the [Build-Measure-Learn][2] process.